 Students accepted to the Practical Nursing Program will participate in a mandatory orientation evening held in the spring of each academic year.
 During this time, information will be provided about the uniforms, books, equipment, tuition costs, financial aid and summer reading and math requirements.
 You will be photographed for your school identification badge and meet with your potential classmates.
 Attendance at this event is mandatory.
-Accepted students not attending orientation will be seen as withdrawing from the program.

-Exemption for Completed Coursework (Advanced Placement)
+Exemption for Completed Coursework - Non-Nursing Courses (Advanced Placement)

 If you have completed coursework previously within this Program or from other academic institutions comparable to that required in the Practical Nursing Program, you may request an exemption from completed coursework.
-The course work must be within five (5) years of the request to be considered for exemption.
-Requests may be honored for Anatomy and Physiology content and Human Growth content.
+The coursework must be within three (3) years of the request to be considered for exemption.
+Requests may be honored for Anatomy and Physiology and Human Growth content.
 The exemption process requires that the student:

 - 1. Submit a written request for the exemption to the Director of the Practical Nursing Program.
 This request must be presented at least fifteen (15) days prior to the time that the content is scheduled to be presented in the Program and accompanied by: - a.
 An official transcript of work completed.
 A grade of "C+" or 77% or better must have been attained in the coursework. - b.
 A course outline or description detailing the content of the coursework. - c.
 The number of credit hours for the course or content previously completed.
 Hours must meet or exceed those required by the Monty Tech Practical Nursing Program. - d.
 Cumulative averages do not transfer with students.
 A new cumulative grade begins with the commencement of a student's career at Monty Tech and reflects only work completed as a Monty Tech student. - 2.
 A review will be conducted by the Director of the Practical Nursing Program.
 A decision will be returned in advance of the course content presentation.
 The decision will be one of the following: - a.
 Exemption not granted - b.
-Exemption granted, no testing required - c.
-Exemption granted, examination or other testing required (requests for exemption from nursing content will require an examination or testing grade of 77% or better).
+Exemption granted